Ishan1012/angular-website/README.md

 2. **Gallery Section**: Add a dedicated gallery section where users can upload and manage their artwork.
 3. **Advanced Search**: Improve the search functionality to include filters by categories, tags, or artists.
 4. **Social Media Integration**: Enable sharing of artwork on social media platforms directly from the site.
+5. **Community Integration**: Enable joining of communities on this platforms and interacting with more people of same interests.
+6. **News Section**: Implemented a notification system to give time to time updates and announce newer challenges and competitions.
+7. **Feedback Section**: Improve the performance and visibility of our site by taking a short feedback from our users.

 ---